Non Immigrant Visas

 Eligibility:

 Only citizens of Chile and Singapore are eligible for the H-1B1 visa.
+Get professional help from a H-1B1 Visa Lawyer.

 The position must be a specialty occupation, typically requiring a bachelor’s degree or higher in a related field.